coldbox-modules/cbmarkdown/readme.md

 `box install cbmarkdown`

 ## Models

 The module registers the following mapping in WireBox: `Processor@cbmarkdown`.
 Which is the class you will use to process markdown into HTML.
 There is one simple function to call on the processor:

 * `toHTML( required txt )` - Convert markdown text to HTML.

 ## Options

 A subset of the flexmark options are supported.
-These can be configured in your module settings.
+These can be configured in your module settings in your `config/Coldbox.cfc` via the `modulesettings` struct.

 ```
+moduleSettings = {
-settings = {
+	cbmarkdown = {
 			tableOptions = {
 			// Treat consecutive pipes at the end of a column as defining spanning column.
 			columnSpans = true,
 			// Whether table body columns should be at least the number or header columns.
 			appendMissingColumns = true,
 			// Whether to discard body columns that are beyond what is defined in the header
 			discardExtraColumns = true,
 			// Class name to use on tables
 			className = "table",
 			// When true only tables whose header lines contain the same number of columns as the separator line will be recognized
 			headerSeparationColumnMatch = true
 		}
+	}
 };
 ```

----

 ********************************************************************************
 Copyright Since 2005 ColdBox Framework by Luis Majano and Ortus Solutions, Corp